rangle/ngCourse2/handout/forms/form-builder/form-builder_custom_validation.md

 ]);
 ```

-I've created a simple function which takes the `FormControl` instance and returns null if everything is fine.
+A simple function takes the `FormControl` instance and returns null if everything is fine.
 If the test fails, it returns an object with an arbitrarily named property.
 The property name is what will be used for the `.hasError()` test.